Synerty/synerty-peek/docs/tutorials/peek_plugin_tutorial/LearnPluginDevelopment_AddActions.rst

 When using the offline observable, it will:

 #.
-Queue a request to observe the data, sending it to the client
+Queue a request to observe the data, sending it to the field service

 #.
-Query the SQL db in the browser/mobile device, and return the data for the observer.
+Query the SQL db in the browser/field device, and return the data for the observer.
     This provides instant data for the user.

-When new data is sent to the the observer (Mobile/Desktop service) from the observable (Client service), the offline observer does two things:
+When new data is sent to the the observer (Field/Office service) from the observable (Field Service), the offline observer does two things:

 #.
 Notifies the subscribers like normal